LRIMa-Qc/iot_obj-sicro-sensor/code/central/readme.md

 sudo bluetoothctl power on
 ```

-### if the above command works, then you can add the following line to the end of the file /etc/rc.local
+### if the above command works, then you can add the following line to the file /etc/rc.local

 ```bash
 sudo bluetoothctl power on